cameronlay15/portfolio-2/README.md

 # portfolio-2

 This project we were tasked with completeing a functional portfolio of our work completed in the course thus far.
-This included 2 homework assignments, our current group porject, contact info, and an about me.
+This included projects 1 and 2 as well as a homework assignment.
+I also updated the background of the portfolio and added some additional skills learned.
 # Installation

-I utilized my homework 2 as the starting point of the project.
-The remainder of the formatting was from Boot Strap.
+Utilized boot strap for CSS.
+The rest of the info was simply using index.html.

 # Usage
 I can use this portfolio as a reference when applying for jobs.
-I will also improve on this in portfolio 2 and 3.
-I hope to improve the formatting.
+I will continue to add content as I complete them in my program/career/

 # Credits
 https://gt.bootcampcontent.com/GT-Coding-Boot-Camp/gt-atl-fsf-ft-08-2020-u-c